iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 - Do you wear gender-specific or unisex running shoes?

-- What features or aspects are most important to you if you wear women’s shoes?
+- What features or aspects are most important to you when wearing women’s shoes?
 Do you have a favorite women’s running shoe?